rebazp/TRAVELBLOG/README.md

 # Rebaz Travel Blog

 Join Rebaz on his travels and discuss where to go next!
-This Django based blog allows users to create their own account so that they can leave blog posts, comments and likes.
+This Django based blog allows users to create their own account so that they can leave blog posts, add categories, comments and likes.
 This simple and easy to use blog is for the creator and users to share travel tips and memories.

 ![Home Screen](accounts/static/images/responsive.jpg)